Research

 Among my recent and current projects are the following:

 A paper entitled “Substance and Shadow,” exploring four levels of increasing ontological robustness: nonentities, logical constructions, dependent entities, and substances.
-This paper is scheduled to appear in the June 2023 issue of The Review of Metaphysics.
+This paper appeared in the June 2023 issue of The Review of Metaphysics.

 A paper entitled “There Are No Necessary Connections Between Distinct Existences,” which is one formulation of a dictum often attributed to Hume.
-I explore its meaning, its basis, and its uses in Hume, the range of its uses in contemporary philosophy and whether they are properly Humean, and some of the reasons for and against thinking the dictum true.
-This paper is scheduled to appear in the 2024 issue of Oxford Studies in Metaphysics.
+I explore its meaning, its basis, and its uses in Hume; the range of its uses in contemporary philosophy and whether they are properly Humean; and some of the reasons for and against thinking the dictum true.
+This paper appeared in the 2025 issue of Oxford Studies in Metaphysics.

 A paper on whether we can perceive so-called “high-level” properties and relations, including causation.